JayaswalPrateek/MyCSnotesForME/Cpp.md

 	    return 0;
 	}
 	```
-		- genrealization of swift and innova so we can get away by just decalering empty virtual functions as we will never start a generic car, it has to have a modelbut when u do this make virtual functions = 0 then they are called pure virtual functions.
+  - generalization of swift and innova so we can get away by just declaring empty virtual functions as we will never start a generic car, it has to have some model but when u do this make virtual functions = 0 then they are called pure virtual functions.
 	  - a class with pure virtual function is called abstract class
 		- you cannot create objects of abstract classes but you can make pointer objects to them
 		- 3 possible use cases of inheritance
 			- if all functions of the class are non virtual then the its use is reusability
 			- if some functions are virtual then both uses reusability and polymorphism
 			- and if all virtual functions then only use is to achieve polymorphism and such a class is called an interface
-- Friend functions
+- <mark style="background: #D2B3FFA6;">Friend functions</mark>
 	- functions outside the class which want to access the private and protected variables/functions can be declared as friend functions inside the class to give them the access.
 	- we add `friend` before the return type of the function in the class.
-- friend class
+- <mark style="background: #D2B3FFA6;">friend class</mark>
 	- if an external class uses an object of another class as its data members then if it wants to access the private and protected variables/functions we use a friend class
 	- declare the class which wants to access private and protected variables/functions as friend class inside the class whose object its creating.
 	- add line `friend <name of the class that wants to access the private and protected variables/functions using objects of the class this line is in>`
 - a friend relationship cannot modify data and is read only
-- static variables:
+- <mark style="background: #D2B3FFA6;">static variables</mark>:
 	- memory allocated by declaring a variable as static is shared between objects and changes to them are persistent across the lifetime of objects
 	- static members can be used outside the class using scope resolution operator without having to create an object of the class
 - static functions are similar but cannot access non static variable